 To help you further in this, we have quite a few articles, conversation starters, and communication tools posted on our web site.

 But, what if you don’t have a spouse who will partner with you in this mission?
 First off, guard your heart.
-This can be a vulnerable time in your life to fall into temptation —to do that which you shouldn’t, but you want to because of the ache of loneliness.
+This can be a vulnerable time in your life to fall into temptation.
+It’s tempting to do that, which you shouldn’t, but you want to because of the ache of loneliness.

-“We’re told in the Bible that God saw that Leah was unloved, so He allowed her to conceive a child (Genesis 29:31).
+“We’re told in the Bible that God saw that Leah was unloved.
+He allowed her to conceive a child (Genesis 29:31).
 When Leah bore her first son, she said, “It is because the LORD has seen my misery.
 Surely my husband will love me now.”
 But Jacob’s love didn’t follow.
 So Leah had another son.
 And another.
-And after bearing that third son, she again hoped that would do the trick, saying, “Surely my husband will love me now.”
-But still, he didn’t.
+And after bearing that third son, she again hoped that would do the trick.
+She said, “Surely my husband will love me now.”
+But he didn’t.

 “After giving Jacob a fourth son, and seeing that her husband still favored Rachel, Leah simply said, “This time I will praise the LORD” (Genesis 29:35).